This easy DIY cat toy makes a great gift for your cat loving friends – or your own cat! Make it using a wooden egg and some twine!

 I try to feed our cat little treats all the time but, man, cats are picky!
 I tried to give her pizza once.
 Turns out, they don’t like pizza.
 What the actual heck?!
 And I wasted like half a slice!!
 Luckily, a greedy chicken snatched it up and ran around the yard with it for about an hour while her fluffy friends chased her.
 Not bad for free Friday night entertainment.

-Anyways, we though that this barn kitty would like a buddy… since she was clearly too good for my pizza. 🙄 Our friend volunteers as a cat foster mama with a rescue organization so we have pretty easy access to kitties.
+Anyways, we thought that this barn kitty would like a buddy… since she was clearly too good for my pizza. 🙄 Our friend volunteers as a cat foster mama with a rescue organization so we have pretty easy access to kitties.
 (Adopt don’t shop, people!
 Also, spay and neuter those things.
 Ain’t nobody got time for a million cats!)

 So, we brought home our cute sweet little kitty last weekend.
 I’m told she is a seal point long-haired Siamese.
 If you know what any of those words mean, congratulations because you are a better cat person than I am.